Do you have deep facial wrinkles or skin that’s damaged by the sun or scars?

 - the treatment will usually last around one hour and should cause very little pain; generally, the intensity will match the requirements of your facial skin concerns.

-Thanks to local anaesthetics and a mild tranquillizer, the treatment itself is not painful.
-After that, however, pain can occur for the first approx. 6 hours, which also requires the administration of stronger analgesics.
+Thanks to local anaesthetics and a mild tranquillizer, the treatment itself are not painful.
+After that, however, pain can occur for the first approx. 6 hours, requiring the administration of stronger analgesics.
 In this phase, cooling devices may be used for pain relief.
 After 24 hours, the pain usually subsides.

 After six to eight weeks, most of the redness is completely gone or only occurs occasionally.
-The healing process is completed after about six months; during this time, your skin tightens and renews itself significantly.
+The healing process is completed after about six months; your skin tightens and renews itself significantly during this time.
 Effective sunscreen is a must during and after healing.

 Deep chemical peel risks